SirLefti/piboy/docs/rotary-encoder.md

 ==============

 A rotary encoder can be used in two different ways: By polling and by device overlay.
 Polling means checking the pins over and over again in a short period of time, the device overlay on the other hand is an event based system.
+The device overlay way is used here, because it is much more reliable.

 ## Wiring